near-examples/chainsig-script/README.md

 [Path naming conventions](https://docs.near.org/concepts/abstraction/chain-signatures#one-account-multiple-chains)

-# How to Use Commands
+# How to Use

-(as a user or dev to verify everything works)

 1. Read the `Installation` steps and set up all environment variables first with `.env` file.
-2. Use the commands to generate addresses first.
+2. Use the commands to generate some Chain Signature addresses first.
 3. Fund these addresses with the Testnet Faucets provided in the links below.
-4. Use the commands to send funds from your generated addresses.
+4. Use the commands to send funds and transactions from your generated addresses.

 # Prebuilt Commands